How to Earn Links and Engagement with Link Magnets without Investing Countless ⏳Hours

-As I didn’t know the answers myself yet I complied a list of resources listing all kinds of positive and negative aspects of the service.
+As I didn’t know the answers myself yet I compiled a list of resources listing all kinds of positive and negative aspects of the service.
 I update the list regularly ever since.
 Guess what?

-My Twitter pros and cons overview or rather resources list still ranks in top 10 on Google a decade later.
+My Twitter pros and cons overview or rather resources list still ranks in the top 10 on Google a decade later.

 As you see questions are sometimes implicit.
-People do not not always phrase out a whole sentence by asking “what are the pros and cons of Twitter” but they keep it short instead.
+People do not always phrase out a whole sentence by asking “what are the pros and cons of Twitter” but they keep it short instead.

 As a side note, my twitter post ranks for all kinds of variations.
 Some people search for “Twitter pros” other for “Twitter cons” for example.

 One query is pretty surprising though: I get clicks almost every day from people looking for the clunky phrase [pros and cons of twitter for personal use]: